Luos-io/Documentation/get-started/get-started3.md

 ## 1. Introduction

-The first two parts of the [Get started tutorial](/get-started/get-started) are now done 💪
+The first two parts of the [*Get started* tutorial](/get-started/get-started) are now done 💪

 In this part, we will learn how to configure Luos to access to multi-card in your physical network..
 Then, we will run our first example into these multiple boards.

-:::caution
+:::info
 We will use the same board from the first two parts, but **you also need a second board to create a network**.
 Supported boards are listed [here](/get-started/get-started1#setup-development-environment).

 :::